 Gifts / Donations

-The SMC Library accepts donations of books and periodicals that meet our regular selection criteria.
+The SMC Library accepts donations of books that meet our regular selection criteria from SMC employees.
 This criteria includes such factors as subject matter, copyright date and condition of the item(s).
 Upon acceptance, the gift becomes the property of SMC Library.
 If the library decides not to add the gift to our collection, we reserve the right to dispose of the item as we see fit (usually by donating the item to another library).

 The Library is happy to acknowledge receipt of donations in writing, but does not write letters itemizing the gifts or placing monetary value on the donation.